Oklahoma Spine Hospital $1.1M Data Breach Settlement

 Class members must meet the following criteria:

-• They were sent a Notice of Data Breach Letter from Oklahoma Spine Hospital regarding the cybersecurity incident discovered on or around July 1, 2024.
+• They received a data breach notice from Oklahoma Spine Hospital regarding the cybersecurity incident discovered on or around July 1, 2024.

-• The notice informed them that that their personal information may have been impacted by the breach.
+• The notice informed them that the breach may have impacted their personal information.

 How much will the settlement payment be?